akamdsm/rsv/README.md

-# rsv
-DNS resolver tool
+# rsv — DNS resolver tool

+Tool developed for DNS resolution.
+How to use: `python3 rsv.py site.com [options]`